 A towering mahogany pulpit of 1856 is accessed by a double flight of stairs.
 It was also designed by Robert Scrivener and ensured that the preacher could also be heard by everyone.
 The gallery is supported on 24 slim iron columns.
 The ground floor pewing was renewed in 1887 and new windows installed with ornamental margin lights.
 There is a one-story vestry block on the west side along Bethesda Street which was formerly separately registered for religious marriages - it was used for smaller ceremonies than those held in the chapel itself.

 Bethesda Methodist Chapel came to national attention in the 2003 BBC 2 series Restoration, where it was a finalist.
-The 'champion' of the chapel on the programme was historian Tristram Hunt, now the local MP.
+The 'champion' of the chapel on the programme was historian Tristram Hunt.

 This handsome place of worship in the centre of Hanley had long been a cause for concern, having been abandoned by the Methodists in the 1980s.
 HCT secured sufficient funding to stabilise the structure of the building and prevent its roof from collapsing, as it was at risk of doing due to extensive wet and dry rot.
 This phase of work alone has cost around £900,000 supported by generous grants from Historic England and the Heritage Lottery Fund.

 The burial ground was passed to Stoke Council and laid out as a public park, though some monuments have been kept.

 A second phase of work costing over £600,000, completed in August 2011, included essential external and internal repairs, including galleries, pulpit and staircases.
 A historic organ was rescued from elsewhere and given a new home - the original had been lost to vandalism while the chapel lay empty.
 New railings on the street elevation were cast to match the original design.